-Tina Trimble has over 30 years' tissue banking industry experience and joined CellRight Technologies as VP, Donor Services in March 2019.
+Tina Trimble has over 35 years' tissue banking industry experience and joined CellRight Technologies as VP, Donor Services in March 2019.
 Tina has worked with other tissue banks in leadership roles such as Community Tissue Services, Regeneration Technologies, Tutogen Medical, University of Miami Tissue Bank and, most recently, Bone Bank Allografts.

-Tina is a Certified Tissue Bank Specialist and currently serves on the AATB Exam Committee, American Board of Accredited Tissue Banks, Birth Tissue Council and, most recently, on the AATB Board of Governors from 2018 to 2020 and Chair of the Processing and Distribution Council.
-Prior to that, Tina served on the AATB Accreditation Committee and VC Processing and Distribution Council, Education and Program committees and is currently a member of AORN and ASQ.
+Tina is a Certified Tissue Bank Specialist and currently serves on the AATB DEI Committee, American Board of Accredited Tissue Banks, Accredited Tissue Bank Council and, most recently, on the AATB Board of Governors from 2018 to 2020 and Chair of the Processing and Distribution Council.
+Prior to that, Tina served on the AATB Accreditation Committee and the VC Processing and Distribution Council, Education and Program committees.